Dominican Republic Divorce Laws

 • The Special Divorce Law in the Dominican Republic enables foreigners to have a divorce in just one day.

-• This law is meant for 3 types of persons as follows.
+• This law is meant for 3 types of people:

 • Foreigners